 Overview of Today’s Telemedicine Market

-As a result, the telemedicine market size stands at $70B as of 2023, compared to $46.4B pre-Covid, in 2019.
-And powered by technologies like 5G, artificial intelligence, and machine learning, it is expected to reach more than $200B by 2030.
+As a result, the telemedicine market size stands at $70B as of 2023, compared to $46.4B pre-Covid.
+Powered by technologies like 5G and artificial intelligence, it is expected to reach more than $200B by 2030.

 Off-the-shelf and custom telemedicine software solutions are designed to address a broad spectrum of health concerns and come in three main varieties — real-time telemedicine, store-and-forward telemedicine, and remote patient monitoring (RPM).